 Our top recommendation in Edinburgh is the iconic Edinburgh Castle.
 Perched atop a dormant volcano, it hides 3,000 years of history.
 As one of the oldest fortified sites in the world, the castle has served as a royal residence, military garrison, prison, and fortress.

 It’s also one of the UK’s most visited landmarks, so expect long queues, even at its 9:30 am opening.
-To save time, reserve this guided tour online to secure a guaranteed time slot.
+To save time, book The Edinburgh Castle Tour in advance to secure a guaranteed time slot.

 TIP!
 Early morning is the ideal time to visit Edinburgh Castle.
 Arrive early to explore and capture stunning photos without the crowds—you won’t regret it!